tinacms/tina.io/content/guides/tina-cloud/existing-site/create-app.md

 We will be running this demo locally, so for Site URL, you can use:
 `http://localhost:3000`

-Click save, and your app should be created!
+Click save, your app should now be created!

 ## Access app's client id